metal-crow/SongSyncAndroid/README.md

 TODO
 add in the gui[x]
 add in second progess bar[x]
-refactor the gui interface[ ] (number of songs total synced happening too late)
 load and show song metadata and album art while downloading song (impossible to do WHILE downloading song unless i lengthen the download process, and any other way may not be worth it)[ ]
 make sure storage has enough space for each new song[ ]
+actually design and recreate the gui, its in programming placeholder mode now[ ]